Hamburger

 Singapore

-Stamp duty is payable on dutiable documents relating to any immovable property in Singapore and any stocks or shares.
+Stamp duty is payable on dutiable documents relating to any immovable property in Singapore and any stocks or shares in Singapore incorporated companies.
+Stamp duty relief is available subject to conditions.

 South Africa